West Siberian broadleaf and mixed forests

 The West Siberian broadleaf and mixed forests, also known as the Western Siberian hemiboreal forests, is an ecoregion (WWF ID: PA0444) in Russia.
 It consists of a thin band of mixed forest along the southernmost edge of the West Siberian taiga (coniferous forests) in Western Siberia, and north of the forest steppe belt.
 The biodiversity of the zone is the highest in Siberia, due to its transitional position between many different ecoregions.
 The area acts as a long corridor for migration of animals along the east-west axis.
 The ecoregion is in the Palearctic realm, with a Humid Continental climate.
 It covers 223516 km2.

 Location and description

 The ecoregion is an east-west strip, stretching 2000 km from Chelyabinsk in the west to Krasnoyarsk in the east.
 The zone is only 150 km from north to south.
+Tomsk City is fairly located in this ecoregion.
 The Ob River and Irtysh River, and tributaries of those rivers, cross the region from south to north.
 The southeast of the region breaks up into low mountains.

 Climate

 The region has a Humid continental climate (cool summer sub-type).
 The cool summer subtype is characterized by mild summers (no month averaging over 22 C), cold winters and less precipitation than the hot summer sub-type.
-Mean temperatures range from -24° C (January) to +25° C (August).
+Mean temperatures range from -24 °C (January) to +25 °C (August).
 Average annual precipitation is 390 mm.